axellse/xpsync/README.md

 xpsync solves all of these problems: it's extremly fast and privacy respecting since files never leave your local network, and theres of course no file limit.
 You can transfer files from and to everything with a web browser (smart fridge included).
 ## getting started
-see the release tab for precompiled binaries.
+see the release tab for precompiled binaries for windows.
 Compiling yourself is also very easy, see [this guide](https://wails.io/docs/gettingstarted/installation).